 This is an open-ended discussion, and you may ask questions or raise your concerns with things that might still remain confusing.

-See the Canvas Calendar for specific due dates.
+Deadline: please see the course calendar for specific due dates.